-1. The rdfs:label predicate has 359 M triples on Wikidata.
-Materializing this table and then joining and filtering it is very slow.

-2. The result of the first three rows of the WHERE clause is a table with 3 columns and $72 \,\mathrm{M}$ rows.
-Materializing all ?name strings and applying a regex to each of them would be very slow.

-@1: Blazegraph's Wikidata setup circumvents this problem by providing a so-called label service via the SPARQL SERVICE keyword.
+- 1. The rdfs:label predicate has 359M triples on Wikidata.
+Materializing this table and then joining and filtering it is very slow. - 2.
+The result of the first three rows of the WHERE clause is a table with 3 columns and 72M rows.
+Materializing all ?name strings and applying a regex to each of them would be very slow. - @1: Blazegraph's Wikidata setup circumvents this problem by providing a so-called label service via the SPARQL SERVICE keyword.
 This label service provides labels in the desired languages via a separate process dedicated to only this task.
-Our QLever extension deals with this problem as follows: duplicate all predicates with language literals during index building, and split the duplicate into one predicate per language.
+In QLever, we deal with this problem as follows: duplicate all predicates with language literals during index building, and split the duplicate into one predicate per language.
 For the query above, then the predicate @en@rdfs:label is used, which has 60 M rows.
-The join with the first triple is then indeed materialized, but in ID space.

-@2: Virtuoso and Blazegraph do exactly this and are correspondingly slow.
-Our QLever extension makes use of the fact that literals also have IDs, where the order of the IDs is the lexicographical order of the literals.
+The join with the first triple is then indeed materialized, but in ID space. - @2: Virtuoso and Blazegraph do exactly this and are correspondingly slow.
+In QLever, we make use of the fact that literals also have IDs, where the order of the IDs is the lexicographical order of the literals.
 A FILTER with a prefix regex like in the query above can then be realized with two binary searches.